Other / mixed grade configuration · Erie, PA

 What is the racial and ethnic makeup of Robert Benjamin Wiley Community Cs?

-The largest demographic group at Robert Benjamin Wiley Community Cs is African American at 50.4%.
-The school serves a diverse student body in Erie, PA.
+The largest demographic group at Robert Benjamin Wiley Community Cs is African American at 50.4% of enrollment, in Erie, PA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 65.9/100.

 What is the Resource Investment Index for Robert Benjamin Wiley Community Cs?

-Robert Benjamin Wiley Community Cs has a Resource Investment Index of 22/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Robert Benjamin Wiley Community Cs has a Resource Investment Index of 22/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page